View grants, loans and other support available for businesses in Rochdale borough.

-Please note: if you decide to send personal information back by email, you should be aware that this may not be secure.
+Please note that sending personal information back by email may not be secure.

 Business Rates Holiday for 2020/21

-If you're not sure whether your business qualifies for the Business Rates Holiday, please contact our business rates team on 01706 926170.
+If you've not received an amended bill and think your business qualifies for the Business Rates Holiday, please contact our business rates team on 01706 926170.